0nyr/ctiny_interpreter/WORKLOG.md

 # WORKLOG

-* [ ] Correct the .txt grammar with modifications done inside .pest PEG file.
-* [ ] Add static identifier check: cast error if an identifier is equal to a keywork...
-And remove the KEYWORD rule from the pest grammar.

-### Refactoring ideas
+### Refactoring ideas and potential improvement

+> If you want to contribute to this project, here are some ideas for you:

 * [ ] Unify error system between AST an Semantic parts.
 Actually, the custom complex error system is probably unecessary and could be removed to favor the pest::CustomError instead.
 * [ ] Refactor the test macros and function for more unification and DRYness
+* [ ] Improvement: Add static identifier check: cast error if an identifier is equal to a keywork...
+And remove the KEYWORD rule from the pest grammar.
 * [ ] Experiment with reference counting on Function and Scope.
 Rust offers references, which are similar to pointers but with additional guarantees and restrictions for safety, and `Rc` or `Arc` types for shared ownership of data.

 ## Logs

+### Thu 27 Jul 2023

+* Adding interpretation pipeline.
+* Added new CLI argument for AST optional display.
+* Correcting minor bugs
+* Rewriting the original EBNF grammar correctly.
+* Updating README
+* Added and tested compiled release.

 ### Wed 26 Jul 2023